Skip to main content

 design1

-Protein sequence: A single chain protein sequence with length less than 300 amino acids.
+• Amino Acid Sequence: A single-chain protein sequence with a length of fewer than 300 amino acids.

-Function (optional): A keyword describing a protein function.
-E.g. "leucine rich repeat" or "hydrolase".
+• Target Function (optional): A keyword describing the desired protein function, such as “leucine rich repeat” or “hydrolase.”

 Diversify Q7L266 with temperature 2.0